 In summary, students with moderate IDs can learn basic reading skills given consistent, explicit, and comprehensive reading instruction across a long period of time.
-Success requires that we apply key instructional features that have been demonstrated to be effective with struggling readers with average IQs, as well as techniques known to be effective for students with IDs.
+Success requires that we apply key instructional features that have been demonstrated to be effective with struggling readers with average IQs, as well as techniques known to be effective for students with moderate IDs.
 Teachers must be provided with up-to-date materials and extensive professional development and continued support in order to implement research-based instruction with high degrees of fidelity.
 Additionally, teachers must monitor student progress in order to make academic and behavioral modifications needed to ensure success.
 Teachers also need access to coaches with expertise in reading.
-Although we hope this study raises expectations for students with IDs, particularly moderate IDs, we also wish to emphasize that providing effective reading instruction to students with ID if they are provided consistent, comprehensive reading instruction for an extended period of time.
+Although we hope this study raises expectations for students with IDs, particularly moderate IDs, we also recognize that providing effective reading instruction to students with IDs is extremely challenging.
+Finally, we need to continue to explore what is possible for students with ID if they are provided consistent, comprehensive reading instruction for an extended period of time.